jcasanella/valstro/README.md

 ...
 ```

-However, We're only interested with the **IPAddress** value.
-In our example is `172.17.0.2`

-Let's build and run the docker with the client implementation.
+Let's build and run the docker with the Client implementation.
 ```
 docker build -t valstro .
 docker run -it --rm --init -e "HOST=172.17.0.2" -e "PORT=3000" valstro